Scheme to help tackle fuel poverty considered

 The county council is aiming to relaunch the grant scheme known as ECO Flex, enabling home energy improvements to be delivered to Powys residents in fuel poverty.

-If approved, the new and improved scheme will involve the Council outsourcing delivery to "Warm Wales" a community interest company specialising in delivery of programmes designed to address fuel poverty in Wales.
+If approved, the new and improved scheme will involve the Council outsourcing delivery to "Warm Wales".
+Warm Wales is a community interest company specialising in delivery of programmes designed to address fuel poverty in Wales.

 The matter will be considered by the Council's Scrutiny Committee on Monday, February 24 before the Cabinet is asked to support a 'Statement of Intent' supporting the scheme on March 24.